 Nuts and Volts: Electronics Basics: Read this piece to learn about some of the best strategies for getting started with learning about electronics and engineering technology.

 IEEE Power Electronics Society: This technical society works to support innovation and education, including the development of new techniques and tools to promote the efficient use of electricity and electrical components.

 Journal of Electrical and Electronic Engineering: Read through articles in this professional journal to learn the latest news and research findings in the field of electronics.

-How to Become an Electrician: The Institution of Engineering and Technology offers this article about what sort of training you need and how to get started as an electrician.
+How to Become an Electrician: A website offers this article about what sort of training you need and how to get started as an electrician.

 Semiconductor Symbols and Abbreviations List: Find a convenient list of the meanings of all semiconductor-related symbols and abbreviations on this page.

 Electronic Schematics: Need to Know: Reading schematics is crucial to an understanding of how to engineer electronics.
 This pages gives you some resources for getting started.

 How to Read a Schematic: Schematics are a little like a language unto themselves.
 Use this guide to learn how to read them.

 Getting Started With Electronics: Follow along with these tutorials to learn the basics of putting together electronic circuits.

 What's the Difference Between Alternating and Direct Current?: This is one of the most fundamental concepts in electricity.
 Learn more about these types of current here.